Join us for worship Sunday at 10:00 AM in person or on YouTube

 We decorated for Christmas, turning the fishbowl into a snow globe.

 The streaming set up is pretty basic.
 We have a laptop sitting on a kitchen trolley.
 There are two cameras.
-You can see one on the trolley next to the laptop.
-Both cameras are webcams like you would have on your computer at home.
+The main camera is on a tripod at the front where it can face different locations.
+The fishbowl camera is a webcam like you would have on your computer at home.

 The sound feed comes from our sound board.
 It all comes in on the cable on the left of the laptop under the yellow cable cover at the right.

 Here’s a closer look at the streaming set up.
 The laptop on the left controls the cameras and streams the service to YouTube.
 The laptop on the right is for monitoring the live stream on YouTube and following the comments during the service.